Gender disparities in health: Gender mainstreaming

 discrimination in society (e.g. gender-based violence; poor access to health services).

 Sweden's new public health policy, which came into force in 2003, has been identified as a key example of mainstreaming gender in health policies.
-According to the World Health Organization, Sweden's public health policy is designed to address not only the broader social determinants of health, but also the way in which gender is woven into the public health strategy.
+According to the World Health Organization, Sweden's public health policy is designed to address not only the broader social determinants of health but also the way in which gender is woven into the public health strategy.
 The policy specifically highlights its commitment to address and reduce gender-based inequalities in health.

 Female Empowerment

-The United Nations has identified the enhancement of women's involvement as way to achieve gender equality in the realm of education, work, and health.
+The United Nations has identified the enhancement of women's involvement as a way to achieve gender equality in the realm of education, work, and health.
 This is because women play critical roles as caregivers, formally and informally, in both the household and the larger community.
 Within the United States, an estimated 66% of all caregivers are female, with one-third of all female caregivers taking care of two or more people According to the World Health Organization, it is important that approaches and frameworks that are being implemented to address gender disparities in health acknowledge the fact that majority of the care work is provided by women.
 A meta-analysis of 40 different women's empowerment projects found that increased female participation have led to a broad range of quality of life improvements.
 These improvements include increases in women's advocacy demands and organization strengths, women-centered policy and governmental changes, and improved economic conditions for lower class women.

-In Nepal, a community-based participatory intervention to identify local birthing problems and formulating strategies has been shown to be effective in reducing both neonatal and maternal mortality in a rural population.
+In Nepal, a community-based participatory intervention to identify local birthing problems and formulate strategies is effective in reducing both neonatal and maternal mortality in a rural population.
 Community-based programs in Malaysia and Sri Lanka that used well-trained midwives as front-line health workers also produced rapid declines in maternal mortality.